degauss-org/DeGAUSS/README.md

 Notice that after asking Docker to run a container, if it does not find the image locally, it downloads it from an online repository.
 This is only necessary the first time you run a container from each image.
 Once downloaded, Docker will continue to use the same local image to create containers.

-## Get Access to Private Image Repositories

-You must have access to the private image repositories to pull and use them.
-To gain access:

-- Make an account at http://hub.docker.com
-- Run `docker login` at the shell and type in your username and password
-- Email your username to [Cole Brokamp](mailto:cole.brokamp@cchmc.org) in order to gain access to the private image repositories

 ## Gecoding with DeGAUSS

 ### Input File